-Our readers frequently ask, “Can I rollover a 457(b) Retirement Plan to a gold IRA Retirement Plan?”
-If your plan is government provided, the answer to this question is almost certainly yes.
-If your plan is non-government provided, the answer is almost certainly no. Still, it’s always worth checking the plan rules with your plan provider.
+Our readers frequently ask, “Can I rollover a governmental 457(b) Retirement Plan to a gold IRA Retirement Plan and enjoy tax savings?”
+If the government provides your plan, the answer to this question is almost certainly yes.
+If your plan is non-governmental, the answer is almost certainly no. Still, it’s always worth checking the plan rules with your employers.

-Government employees generally stay in their jobs for longer than non-government employees, and they’re less likely to have many different governmental retirement savings tax programs such as 401k, 457(b) and 403(b) plans.
-The typical American citizen may end up with as many as fifteen different retirement plans unless they consolidate the number of plans down.
+Government employees generally stay in their jobs for longer than non-government employees, and they’re less likely to have many different governmental retirement savings tax programs such as 401k, 457(b), and 403(b) plans.
+The typical American citizen may end up with as many as fifteen different retirement savings programs unless they consolidate the number of plans down.
 Consolidating the number of plans can help streamline and manage their governmental retirement account effectively.

 You could also take the opportunity to consolidate other retirement savings by setting up other IRA plans to handle all your different investments.
 You shouldn’t need more than two IRA plans—one for precious metals and one for everything else.